Th.M. and S.T.M. Programs: A Yale M.Div. Graduate’s Guide to the Top Post-M.Div. Theological Masters

 Start here: If you're a veteran considering divinity school, a prospective Yale applicant, or just curious what happens when a JAG officer walks into a seminar on liberation theology, start with my personal statement and follow the series from Week 1.
 For the veteran-specific logistics, see Using the GI Bill at Yale.

-A recent M.Div. graduate's complete guide to Yale Divinity School: 23% acceptance rate, degree options, essays, full-tuition aid, and what to expect.
+Yale Divinity School's acceptance rate is roughly 23% for the 2025–2027 cycles.
+A recent M.Div. graduate's complete 2026 guide: degree options, essays, full-tuition aid, and what to expect.

 Is Yale Divinity School worth the cost, time, and challenge?
 An M.Div. graduate evaluates the academics, community, career outcomes, and spiritual formation at YDS.

-A candid guide to the top PhD programs in New Testament studies.
-Faculty, funding, placement, and honest drawbacks for Yale, Duke, Harvard, Oxford, Cambridge, and more.
+Top PhD programs in New Testament studies: faculty, funding, placement, and honest drawbacks at Yale, Duke, Harvard, Oxford, Cambridge, and more.

 A complete breakdown of Yale Divinity School's current Master of Divinity degree requirements — the 2025 cohort-based curriculum, prescribed courses, Integrative Seminar, internship, and electives.